Shagshag/prestashop-documentation/StockManagerInterface.md

 * Interface name: StockManagerInterface
 * Namespace:
 * This is an **interface**
-* This interface is defined in classes\stock\StockManagerInterface.php line 31
+* This interface is defined in [classes/stock/StockManagerInterface.php line 31](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/stock/StockManagerInterface.php#31)